-Data/information to be included in the Information Kit should be of the highest need no further substantiation (because these agencies reputations and credibility will be on the line).
+Data/information to be included in the Information Kit should be of the highest quality possible.
+It will be assumed that previously published reports are accurate and need no further substantiation (because these agencies reputations and credibility will be on the line).
 Data/information obtained from interviews with knowledgeable experts in the transit field will similarly be expected to be accurate as personal reputations are at stake.
 In order for the Information Kit to be credible and acceptable, a detailed reference section and strict footnoting policy should be followed.
 In this manner, previously published information will be distinguished from recently developed material so that rural transit operators know the quality and source of the information that they are receiving.